MonkeManX/monkemanx.github.io/content/about.md

 # Contact

-Feel free to contact me, I am happy about every email I receive: monkeman@cock.li
+Feel free to contact me, I am happy about every email I receive: monkeman@pissmail.com

-If you want to encrypt your email use my
+{{< details "Old Contact Data" "false" >}}
+My old contact data, both the email and its associated PGP key, are no longer valid.
+My old email was monkeman@cock.li, and the PGP key was:

 {{< rawhtml >}}
 <a download href="/monkeman_public.asc">public PGP Key</a>.
 {{</ rawhtml >}}

+{{< /details >}}